Winter tyres and snow socks

 They should not be used on tarmac, however, as that will rip them to shreds in no time.
 Anyone who regularly drives long distances in snowy conditions will be better off buying winter tyres.

-We reveal the Which?
+Find out which cars you shouldn't buy – we reveal the Which?
 Don't Buy cars.